httpie/cli/docs/README.md

 }
 ```

-And just to demonstrate all of these features together, let's create a very deeply nested JSON object:
+And just to demonstrate all of these features together, let’s create a very deeply nested JSON object:

 ```bash
 $ http PUT pie.dev/put \